 I do a lot of laundry.
 With six kids and eight people in our home, it can pile up very quickly.
 Not just clothes–sheets, towels, snow clothes, swimsuits & towels and the list goes on and on!
-Long ago I developed my own method of doing laundry, and I’ve used it since my first child was born, then with the addition of five more kids, and lots of different sizes of laundry rooms.
+Long ago I developed my own method of doing laundry.
+I’ve used it since my first child was born–with the addition of five more kids, and many different sizes of laundry rooms.
 It’s simple, and I love it!
 I get asked quite frequently about my laundry routine, so for those looking for new ideas, I thought I’d share what works for me.
 The best part about this laundry schedule is that it’s efficient, and works for my large family, and any size family!

 HOW MY LAUNDRY ROUTINE WORKS…AND WHY:

 It’s based on a few main ideas: doing laundry every day 5-6x a week), not keeping any laundry in my laundry room, and not combining everyone’s clothes together to wash them.